zng-ui/zng/TODO/_current.md

 * Review Dip units used in computed values.
     - Things like `MOUSE.position` are pretty useless without the scale_factor.
     - Real problem is having to retrieve the scale factor?

+* Try to use the `inventory` or `linkme` crate as an alternative for generating a struct for property functions.
+    - Can have a collection of all properties in runtime.
+    - No struct means we don't need to invent names to avoid collision `text! { text = "" }`.
+    - Can use the function pointer as a key?
+        - How, they are generic.
+        - Need to support `property_id!(property_fn)`.
+    - Could explicitly refactor property functions to take no args and return a metadata instance.
+        - Then rename the original function to `property_node` or something.
+        - This generates doubles the docs.
+        - And having a function to return metadata looks weird?
+        - Also the generated struct has generic converters associated functions.

 * Parallel info updates.
     - How to share the `&mut WidgetInfoBuilder`?